 Responsibilities and Activities in Teaching

-The second year fellow is charged with fostering an informal teaching environment with the clinical service team: one third year resident, one intern, 1-2 third year Harvard Medical Students (HMS), 0-2 sub-interns from HMS or another medical school, and a nurse practitioner.
+The second-year fellow is charged with fostering an informal teaching environment with the clinical service team: one third-year resident, one intern, one or two third-year Harvard Medical Students (HMS), up to two sub-interns from HMS or another medical school and a nurse practitioner.
 The fellow also organizes didactic topics for weekday morning conferences.

-Both fellows are expected to provide a robust teaching experience for residents and students in the operating room under the direct supervision of Division faculty.
+Fellows are expected to provide a robust teaching experience for residents and students in the operating room under the direct supervision of division faculty.
 The program is privileged to be consistently recognized for excellence by the integrated residency at Mass General/Brigham & Women’s Hospital.

 Program Length: 3 years